having trouble finding good leg exercises to vary my routine..reason

 Therapy may include specific stretches and exercises, antiinflammatory

-of weight training exercises with light weight, progressing slowly
+of weight training exercises with light weights, progressing

-in resistance.
-Take care of even minor injuries as they can sometimes
+slowly in resistance.
+Take care of even minor injuries as they

 Injury First Aid.